PhilippeGauthier/osmosisinthetrees/content/collections/information/location.md

     content:
       -
         type: text
         text: 'If you use Google Maps to travel to Out n’ About, please note that it will direct you to turn one road too early.
-Continue past this road about .25 miles and you will see the main Out n About entrance indicated by a sign.
-Alternatively use this pin to navigate to the entrance.'
+Continue past this road about .25 miles and you will see the main Out n About entrance indicated by a sign.'
 ---